ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 {CODE open_session_5@ClientApi\Session\OpeningSession.cs /}

 {DANGER:Important}
-**Always remember to release session allocated resources after usage by invoking `Dispose` method or wrapping session object in `using` statement.**
+**Always remember to release session allocated resources after usage by invoking the `Dispose` method or wrapping the session object in the `using` statement.**
 {DANGER/}

-## Related articles
+## Related Articles

 - [What is a session and how does it work?](./what-is-a-session-and-how-does-it-work)